antarctica/ops-data-store/README.md

 This will create per-run log files (e.g. `/path/to/backups/2023-11-20-04:00:00-UTC.log`).
 See the [Installation](#installation) section for how to configure automated backups in a deployed instance.

+### Infrastructure backups

+For BAS IT managed infrastructure, additional backups are maintained by BAS IT:

+- Virtual Machines are backed up incrementally daily and fully every week for 1 month and then a monthly backup for 6 months

 ### Monitoring

 #### Sentry cron monitoring